How to Stop Being a Martyr

 - Empathy means taking on the feelings of the person in front of you.
 So, if they are having a panic attack and come to you for help, empathy would cause you to have a panic attack with them.
 This is not very helpful for either of you.

 - Compassion means there is a genuine understanding of the suffering of the other person and even warmth from you, but there is also a healthy distance that allows you to be safe and helpful without being drawn into their suffering.
-In short, compassion allows you to support others without sacrificing your own well-being.
+In short, compassion allows you to support others without sacrificing your well-being.

 It’s easy to fall into the trap of being a people-pleaser, but constantly prioritizing others over yourself can lead to burnout, stress, and even resentment.
-It’s important to set boundaries and take care of your own needs in order to live a fulfilling and healthy life.
+It’s important to set boundaries and take care of your own needs to live a fulfilling and healthy life.

 Here are some tips to help you stop setting yourself on fire: